-Pulpit Rock - Preikestolen – Summer and winter experiences
+Pulpit Rock – Preikestolen – The Ultimate Fjord hike in Norway

 The natural wonder of Norway – Pulpit Rock